DFNaiff/dfnaiff.github.io/docs/_posts/2024-12-01-being-a-language-model.markdown

 The audio comes back.

 “In next-token prediction, at each round, you will be shown a list of numbers on the screen, which we call ‘tokens’.
-The first token on the list will be always shown, and the rest will be hidden behind a square.
+The first token on the list will always be shown, and the rest will be hidden behind a square.
 Your task will be to guess the hidden token in the list.”

-You are shown a numbered list of four items as follows.
+You are shown a numbered list of four items (you are later learn that these correspond to words, but let us forget this small spoiler), as follows.

  1.
  2.